shogun-toolbox/shogun/doc/cookbook/source/examples/binary/perceptron.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CBinaryLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`BinaryLabels` as

 .. sgexample:: perceptron.sg:create_features